 The Bentleys Network of today was forged in 1970 as Bentley Wheeler Cartledge & Co when five firms from around Australia – one in Sydney (WH Bentley Frazer & Co), one in Melbourne (Norman Cartledge & Browne), one in Adelaide (Neill Neill Redpath & Co), one in Perth (W Hayes & Co) and one in Brisbane (JL Rawlings Bolton & Co) – joined forces to provide audit services to one of the major financial institutions of the time, Custom Credit Ltd.

-Our growing footprint opened us up to new opportunities to strengthen our global connections, and Bentleys joined Kreston International – currently the 12th largest accounting network in the world – early 2012.
+Our growing footprint opened us up to new opportunities to strengthen our global connections, and Bentleys joined Kreston International – the twelfth largest accounting network in the world – in early 2012.

 Bentleys at a glance

 84+ Partners, 630+ team members

 Our team share a common purpose – to help our clients achieve what’s important to them, be it creating financial, business or family wealth, or a smooth transition to retirement.